Denn-LC/MotoGP-Telemeter/README.md

 # MotoGP-Telemeter
-# MotoGP Telemeter This is a casual project where I explore motorcycle telemetry data using Python.
-No real hardware yet — just using public MotoGP race data to analyze speed, lean angle, throttle, and more.
-Might simulate some stuff too.
+# MotoGP Telemeter This is a casual for fun project where I explore motorcycle telemetry data using Python, no real hardware yet will just be using public MotoGP race data to analyze speed, lean angle, throttle, and more may simulate some stuff later on too!